angeliquecd/finalsystems/README.md

 1. Compile the project by typing make , then run it by typing ./go .
 You will see a screen prompting you with the various actions you can take with the Library
 3. To start, type POPULATE, in all-caps as shown, and fill in the music library with information about the built-in files.
 This is a one-time only action.
 Trying to play or browse without populating the library will result in an empty library.
 4. You can then choose to browse the library, create a playlist, play music, exit the library or delete it entirely.
 Follow the prompts to complete each action
-5. When prompted, always type your choice in all-caps as a single word e.g If asked: "Would you like to play a SONG, PLAYLIST, GENRE or ALBUM?""
+5. When prompted, always type your choice in all-caps as a single word, unless it is a name or title e.g If asked: "Would you like to play a SONG, PLAYLIST, GENRE or ALBUM?""
 Type "ALBUM" to play an album.
 6. To pause a song, hit ctrl-z while the song is playing.
 To stop a song, hit ctrl-c while the song is playing.
 7. The only way to change the information about a single song is to repopulate the entire library.